Cite-Builder.com User Guide

 Managing your Favourites

-To manage Favourites, click the Manage Favourites button.
+To manage Favourites, click the Manage Favourites button displayed in the lower toolbar, or in the left-hand sidebar.

 This displays the Manage Favourites page, which shows a list of all your Favourites listed by field, with options you can perform on each one.
 For example: